 Another solid security option is Wordfence Security.

-UpdraftPlus is a free WordPress plugin that creates an automatic backup of your files & database, and stores it on Dropbox, Google Drive, Amazon S3, or a number of other cloud-based solutions.
+UpdraftPlus is an essential WordPress backup plugin that creates an automatic backup of your files & database, and stores it on Dropbox, Google Drive, Amazon S3, or a number of other cloud-based solutions.

 Right alongside security, maintaining up-to-date backups of your site is imperative.